 Previously on SBD, we’ve dived into the golf futures on offer to demonstrate how sportsbooks are using Tiger Woods’ resurgence to funnel money out of emotional bettors against laughably short odds.
 We briefly talked about other players and other bets offering more value, and today we’re going into a little more depth, particularly on this year’s Masters.
-These futures odds come to us courtesy of Bodog, one of our top-rated sportsbooks.
+These futures odds come to us courtesy of Bovada, full review here, our number one rated site.

 Dustin Johnson, Jordan Spieth, and Rory McIlroy: +800 (8/1)